Privacy Rights Clearinghouse

 Is GLB the only federal law that covers personal data?

 No. The federal Fair Credit Reporting Act (FCRA) governs personal information included in consumer reports.
 (15 U.S.C. §1681 et seq.)
 The main “security” feature of the FCRA is that the law limits access to certain “permissible purposes,” such as credit, employment, insurance underwriting, and rental history.
 Many companies covered by the FCRA may also be “financial institutions” under GLB.

-As a safeguard against identity theft, the FCRA includes an important section that requires proper disposal of personal data, such as shredding by consumer reporting agencies and those who obtain consumer reports for credit, employment, insurance, rental history, or other “permissible purposes” must discard sensitive data in a structured way.
+As a safeguard against identity theft, the FCRA requires proper disposal of personal data, such as by shredding by those who obtain consumer reports for credit, employment, insurance, rental history, or other “permissible purposes.”

 - Develop a written security plan.